-In addition, dispute resolution procedures are available to shareholders pursuant to which they can be obliged to sell their shares, or purchase the shares of other shareholders, in the event of a serious conflict between them (CCA, Articles 2:60 to 2:69).
+Dispute resolution procedures are available to shareholders pursuant to which they can be obliged to sell their shares, or purchase the shares of other shareholders, in the event of a serious conflict between them (CCA, Articles 2:60 to 2:69).
 The involuntary winding-up of the company can be requested as a last resort (CCA, Article 7:230).

 One or more shareholders who, individually or collectively, hold 10 per cent of the share capital can also request the board of directors and the statutory auditor to call a general meeting.
 It is generally accepted that it is also possible for these shareholders to determine the agenda for the meeting.
 Pursuant to Article 7:130 of the CCA, shareholders holding at least 3 per cent of the share capital of a listed company have the right to submit proposals regarding items on the agenda and propose resolutions (this does not apply to meetings held on second call; namely meetings called because the required quorum was not met at the first meeting).

 Shareholders also have the right to ask the directors (and the statutory auditor) questions during general meetings or in writing before the meeting (to be answered at the meeting).
 The directors or the statutory auditor, as the case may be, are duty-bound to answer these questions.
 There is an exception to this rule, however: directors and the statutory auditor can refuse to answer a question if doing so would cause harm to the business of the company or violate their or the company's duty of confidentiality.
-Questions should relate to items on the agenda or to a report prepared by the board of directors or the statutory auditor.
-Questions on the same topic may be consolidated and answered together.

 One or more shareholders owning at least 95 per cent of the securities to which voting rights are attached can initiate a squeeze-out to obtain 100 per cent of all voting securities or securities that allow their holders to acquire voting securities.